 Themes are the fundamental and often universal ideas explored in a literary work.

 Gilead creates an official vocabulary that ignores and warps reality in order to serve the needs of the new society’s elite.
 Having made it illegal for women to hold jobs, Gilead creates a system of titles.
 Whereas men are defined by their military rank, women are defined solely by their gender roles as Wives, Handmaids, or Marthas.
 Stripping them of permanent individual names strips them of their individuality, or tries to.
 Feminists and deformed babies are treated as subhuman, denoted by the terms “Unwomen” and “Unbabies.”
-Blacks and Jews are defined by biblical terms (“Children of Ham” and “Sons of Jacob,” respectively) that set them apart from the rest of society, making their persecution easier.
+Black people and Jewish people are defined by biblical terms (“Children of Ham” and “Sons of Jacob,” respectively) that set them apart from the rest of society, making their persecution easier.
 There are prescribed greetings for personal encounters, and to fail to offer the correct greetings is to fall under suspicion of disloyalty.
 Specially created terms define the rituals of Gilead, such as “Prayvaganzas,” “Salvagings,” and “Particicutions.”
 Dystopian novels about the dangers of totalitarian society frequently explore the connection between a state’s repression of its subjects and its perversion of language (“Newspeak” in George Orwell’s